DigitalHarborFoundation/pi-portal-v1/src/lessons/command-line-basics.md

 ## Objectives and Overview

+This lesson introduces basic Linux command line commands and some basic activities to build comfort using the command line.

 ### Lesson Objectives

 - Explain what the command line is and the benefits of knowing how to use it to interact with a system.